How To Use High Contrast in Windows 11

 Veronica With Four Eyes website

-A screenshot of this post in Microsoft Word with high contrast mode enabled
+Microsoft Word with high contrast enabled (Night Sky)

 Microsoft Excel

-One significant thing I noticed when using Microsoft Excel with high contrast mode is that conditional formatting/color scales are not visible when high contrast themes are enabled.
+An important thing to note when using Microsoft Excel with high contrast mode is that conditional formatting/color scales are not visible when high contrast themes are enabled.
 The colors of charts are also not visible, which demonstrates the importance of creating charts where color is not the sole mean of conveying information.
-This is a screenshot of the Flights of NY dataset that is frequently used in data science exercises, along with a random PivotChart I created.
+I shared an example below with a custom high contrast theme that uses the High Contrast #1 theme colors from Windows 10.

 Screenshot of a PivotChart in high contrast mode.
 The chart itself is displayed with yellow bars and text on a black background and is purely decorative/has no meaningful data